 Make your complaint in writing to the procurement manager shown in the tender documentation.

-If you wish your complaint to be dealt with independent of the procurement manager write directly to the DWP Commercial Assurance team:
+If you wish your complaint to be dealt with independent of the procurement manager, ask them to forward your complaint to the DWP Commercial Assurance Team.

 What happens when I make a complaint?